East Carrollton, New Orleans: Demographics

 As of the census of 2000, there were 4,438 people, 2,182 households, and 883 families residing in the neighborhood.
 The population density was 11,679 /mi2 (4,438 /km2).

 As of the census of 2010, there were 4,253 people, 2,084 households, and 821 families residing in the neighborhood.

 Education

 Students are able to attend Orleans Parish School Board schools.

 Lusher Charter School, a K-12 public charter school, has an elementary school-only attendance boundary that includes much of East Carrollton.
 The Greater New Orleans Collaborative of Charter Schools director, Ken Ducote, stated that this boundary may have been established after public schools in New Orleans were desegregated.
 The attendance boundary was preserved because parents and employees voted to make Lusher a charter school just prior to the hurricane's arrival.
 All of the other New Orleans schools lost their attendance boundaries after Katrina hit New Orleans.
 In the post-Katrina period the attendance area, previously economically mixed, became wealthier.
 On September 10, 2015, the Orleans Parish School Board voted to end Lusher's attendance boundary effective fall 2017.

-Shops on Maple Street

-The Maple Street Commercial District is one of the primary shopping areas in the East Carrollton neighborhood, located between Broadway St. and Carrollton Ave.